carolinedanzi/Portfolio/README.md

 ----
 TODO: Answer the following questions about templates in C++

-* What is the main benefit of using templates when creating collection classes?
+* **What is the main benefit of using templates when creating collection classes?**
+Templates let programmers define the behavior for a class without specifiying the data type it is used for.
+The main benefit to this is that we do not have to write a collection class for each data type, we can just write one class that can handle all data types.
+For example, we do not have to write a Queue for ints and a Queue for strings and a Queue for longs, we can just write one Queue class that can handle all of these data types.
+This allows for more flexibility for our code, and the collection class will not have to depend on the data type it was intended for.
+Source: http://www.cprogramming.com/tutorial/templates.html
 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

 20 - Using time and space analysis, justify the selection of a data structure for a given application